Venkatesh-108/SRM_RAG_FINAL/README.md

 ## License

-This project is designed for internal use with Dell SRM documentation.
+This project is designed for internal use with HCL SRM documentation.

 ### Llama 3.2 Community License Compliance